Aggravating Factors That Can Enhance the Potential Penalties for a DUI

 Watch this video to learn how Paul Cramm defends DUI and DWI defense and to see why you need his representation in your Kansas City Drunk Driving case.

 I represent clients facing Misdemeanor and Felony DUI charges in the Greater Kansas City Metro Area and the municipalities of Johnson County, Kansas: De Soto, Gardner, Leawood, Lenexa, Merriam, Mission, Olathe, Overland Park, and Shawnee.
-Call today for a free consultation: (913) 322-3265.
+Call today for an initial consultation: (913) 322-3265.